Phillip Hodson

-Phillip Hodson (born April 1946 in Bedfordshire) is a British psychotherapist, broadcaster and author who popularised ‘phone-in’ therapy in his role as Britain's first 'agony uncle'.
+Phillip Hodson (born April 1946) is a British psychotherapist, broadcaster and author who popularised ‘phone-in’ therapy in his role as Britain's first 'agony uncle'.
 His afternoon and evening counselling programmes ran on LBC Radio in London for nearly 20 years.
 Thereafter he worked on Talk Radio UK and with Jimmy Young on BBC Radio 2.

+Early life

+Hodson was born in April 1946 in Bedfordshire.

+Career

 Television

 He was a regular children's counsellor on BBC1 for six years with Saturday Superstore and Going Live! presented by Sarah Greene and Phillip Schofield, where he was noted for addressing serious juvenile concerns not normally treated on children's television.
 Hodson also worked on BBC1 Daytime with Dr Miriam Stoppard for three years dealing with problem phone calls besides interviewing and ‘analysing’ celebrities.
 He also filled the agony slots in the first years of both TV-am and GMTV.

 Hodson co-presented TV South's afternoon Problem Page for five years and was subsequently given his own interview chat show Hodson Confidential.
 This ran for three series, and was networked several times.
 He has also made several documentaries including films for Newsnight on subjects such as scandal-prone politicians.